Chemotherapy Toxicity

 - Chemo drugs should be labeled immediately upon preparation, including the patient’s name, drug name, and the method by which it should be administered.

-If you or someone you know have suffered injury on account of an overdose of chemotherapy, contact Burnside Law Firm LLP to learn more about your legal rights.
+If you or someone you know have suffered an injury on account of an overdose of chemotherapy, contact Burnside Law Firm LLP in Athens or Augusta, Georgia, to learn more about your legal rights.